-Almost all societies are currently undergoing rapid change brought about by a diverse range of factors that include e.g. growing population or public need pressures on the land.
+Of course, the three regulatory pillars are dependent on the government land policy and are constructed based on the national legal framework.
+The three pillars have to be properly established and supported by the government in order to provide a dynamic land market.
+Almost all societies are currently undergoing a rapid change.
+This is brought about by a diverse range of factors that include for example growing population or pressures on the land caused by public need.
 Insecure property rights inhibit use and investment in rural and urban land.
 Without effective access to property, economies are unable to progress and the goal of sustainable development cannot be realized.
 These issues are forcing the re-engineering of land administration systems to ensure that they support sustainable development and efficient land markets.
 Land administration frameworks will be forced to respond rapidly to these unprecedented changes.

 Land administration institutions and infrastructures will have to evolve and adapt their often inadequate and narrow focus to meet a wide range of new needs and technology, and a continually changing institutional environment.
 They also need to adapt continually to complex emerging humankind-land relationships at the same time as changing relationships between people and governments.
 These conditions should lead to improved systems of governance.

-From the well-known picture below it is obvious that human society needs sound land administration in order to be able to attain sustainable development.
+It is obvious that human society needs sound land administration in order to be able to attain sustainable development.
 The pairs of four basic conditions are unavoidably mutually influenced and the important fact is that this influence of improvement goes constantly in both directions like a chain of positive influence.